Lars-B/tetres-tutorials/GRdiagnostic/README.md

-# Paper
+# Reference

-If you publish a paper using this package, please cite<br>
+If you publish a paper using this software, please cite<br>
 Lars Berling, Remco Bouckaert, and Alex Gavryushkin<br>
 **Automated convergence diagnostic for phylogenetic MCMC analyses**<br>
 *BioRxiv 2023*<br>